miftah-ahmad-choiri/miftah-ahmad-choiri.github.io/_docs/07-prompt-design-vertex-ai.md

 #### Streaming
 By default, the model returns a response after completing the entire generation process.
 You can also stream the response as it is being generated, and the model will return chunks of the response as soon as they are generated.
 - Run through the **Streaming** section of the notebook.

+    ```python
+    responses = model.generate_content("Why is the sky blue?", stream=True)

+    for response in responses:
+        print(response.text, end="")
+    ```
+    ```txt
+    The sky appears blue due to a phenomenon called **Rayleigh scattering**.

+    Here's a simplified explanation:

+    1. **Sunlight Enters the Atmosphere:** When sunlight reaches Earth's atmosphere, it's made up of all the colors of the rainbow.

+    2. **Scattering of Light:** The atmosphere is composed of tiny particles like nitrogen and oxygen molecules.
+As sunlight passes through, it collides with these particles.
+This causes the light to scatter in different directions.

+    3. **Blue Light Scatters More:**  Blue and violet light have shorter wavelengths compared to other colors in the visible spectrum.
+Shorter wavelengths scatter more easily than longer wavelengths.
+This means blue light is scattered more widely throughout the atmosphere than other colors.

+    4. **Our Perception:**  Our eyes are more sensitive to blue light than violet.
+As a result, we perceive the sky as blue due to the scattered blue light reaching our eyes from all directions.

+    **Why not violet?**

+    While violet light scatters even more than blue, our eyes are less sensitive to it.
+Additionally, sunlight contains less violet light compared to blue.
+These factors contribute to why we see a blue sky instead of a violet one.

+    **Sunset and Sunrise Colors:**

+    During sunrise and sunset, sunlight travels through more of the atmosphere to reach our eyes.
+This leads to more scattering of the longer wavelengths (like orange and red) as the shorter wavelengths have already been scattered away, creating the beautiful warm hues we see.
+    ```
+    {:.no-copy .terminal .notice--info}

 #### Try your own prompts
 - Run through the **Try your own prompts** section of the notebook.
+- What are the biggest challenges facing the healthcare industry?
+- What are the latest developments in the automotive industry?
+- What are the biggest opportunities in retail industry?
+- (Try your own prompts!)
+    ```python
+    prompt = """Create a numbered list of 10 items.
+Each item in the list should be a trend in the tech industry.

+    Each trend should be less than 5 words."""  # try your own prompt

+    response = model.generate_content(prompt)

+    print(response.text)
+    ```
+    ```txt
+    Here are 10 tech trends, each in 5 words or less:

+    1. **Artificial Intelligence Everywhere**
+    2. **Edge Computing Growth**
+    3. **Hyperautomation & Automation**
+    4. **Everything as Code**
+    5. **Cybersecurity Mesh**
+    6. **Datafication & Privacy**
+    7. **Sustainable Technology**
+    8. **Quantum Computing Advancements**
+    9. **Metaverse & Web3**
+    10.  **Democratization of Technology**
+    ```
+    {:.no-copy .terminal .notice--info}

+- **Model Parameters**
+    Every prompt you send to the model includes parameter values that control how the model generates a response.
+The model can generate different results for different parameter values.
+You can experiment with different model parameters to see how the results change.

+    ```python
+    generation_config = GenerationConfig(
+        temperature=0.9,
+        top_p=1.0,
+        top_k=32,
+        candidate_count=1,
+        max_output_tokens=8192,
+    )

+    response = model.generate_content(
+        "Why is the sky blue?",
+        generation_config=generation_config,
+    )

+    print(response.text)
+    ```
+    ```txt
+    The sky appears blue due to a phenomenon called **Rayleigh scattering**.
+Here's a breakdown:

+    * **Sunlight enters the Earth's atmosphere:** Sunlight, appearing white to our eyes, is actually a mixture of all colors of the rainbow.
+    * **Atmospheric particles scatter light:** As sunlight passes through the atmosphere, it collides with tiny particles of nitrogen and oxygen gas.
+These particles are much smaller than the wavelength of visible light.
+    * **Blue light scatters more:**  Rayleigh scattering states that shorter wavelengths of light (like blue and violet) are scattered more strongly than longer wavelengths (like red and orange).
+    * **Our eyes perceive the scattered blue:** The scattered blue light reaches our eyes from all directions in the sky, making it appear blue.

+    **Why not violet?**

+    While violet light is scattered even more than blue, our eyes are less sensitive to violet light.
+So, we perceive a predominantly blue sky.

+    **Why does the sky appear red at sunrise and sunset?**

+    When the sun is near the horizon, sunlight has to travel through more of the Earth's atmosphere.
+The longer path means that more blue light is scattered away, leaving the longer wavelengths like red and orange to reach our eyes.
+    ```
+    {: .no-copy .terminal .notice-info}

 #### Safety filters
 The Gemini API provides safety filters that you can adjust across multiple filter categories to restrict or allow certain types of content.
 You can use these filters to adjust what's appropriate for your use case.
 See the [Configure safety filters](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/configure-safety-filters) page for details.